8 Best Camera for Landscape and Wildlife Photography: (2023 Guide & Reviews)

 White Balance / Frame Rate:

-Whether landscape photos or wildlife photography, I prefer setting the custom white balance to Auto.
+Whether in landscape or life photography, I prefer setting the custom white balance to Auto.

 For me, 5200 is perfect for daylight shooting as it serves as a middle ground for photographs.